Whimsy Stick

 Who This Is For

-A flirt pole for high drive dogs is absolutely non-negotiable for working line German Shepherds.
-Indeed, the breed combines high prey drive with significant size and bite force, which means standard flirt poles fail structurally even when the dog is playing correctly.
-Consequently, owners of working line Shepherds burn through cheap flirt poles quickly and then give up on the tool entirely, which is the wrong conclusion.
+The breed combines high prey drive with significant size and bite force.
+Owners of working-line Shepherds burn through cheap options quickly and then give up on the tool entirely.
+That’s the wrong conclusion.
 The tool wasn’t the problem.
-The tool’s design was the problem.
+The tool’s design was.

 Option